brainbrian/brainbrian-gatsby/content/posts/2018-05-22-learning-to-walk-the-nose-on-my-surfboard/index.md

 ---
-title: "Learning to Walk The Nose On My Surfboard"
+title: 'Learning to Walk The Nose On My Surfboard'
-date: "2018-05-22"
+date: '2018-05-22'
 categories:
-  - "personal"
+    - 'personal'
-  - "surfing"
+    - 'surfing'
-  - "video-2"
+    - 'video-2'
 ---

 I've been working on learning to nose-ride on my longboard.
 This was a perfect, glassy morning for doing just that.